-The Department of Anthropology at Wayne State University in Detroit, Michigan offers four-field anthropology programs leading to the MA and PhD degrees in an urban research setting with a global reach.
-We have strong research foci in applied, medical, and business anthropology, public archaeology, and the innovative Anthropology of the City initiative.
+The Department of Anthropology at Wayne State University offers four-field anthropology programs leading to the MA and PhD degrees in an urban research setting with a global reach.
+Located in Detroit, Michigan, we have strong research foci in urban, medical, and business anthropology and public archaeology.

 The Graduate School Fair (GSF) is a great opportunity for students to learn about different graduate programs and network with faculty and staff.
 Space at the GSF is limited and available ONLY to Department Services Program (DSP) members at no additional cost.
-If you are a current member of the DSP, you may sign-up for the Graduate School Fair by sending an email to Courtney Dowdall at email@example.com or reach her by phone at (703) 528-1902 ext 1186.
-If you would like to join our Department Services Program and begin reaping the benefits of membership such as a free display at the Graduate School Fair, DEEP discounts on job ads in the AN and AAA online AND a complimentary booth at the Career Center (onsite job placement service), as well as entry into the Department Chairs Breakfast, a complimentary copy of the AAA AnthroGuide, a department subscription to AnthroNews, please visit: www.aaanet.org/membership/dsp.cfm.
+If you would like to join our Department Services Program and begin reaping the benefits of membership such as a free display at the Graduate School Fair, DEEP discounts on job ads in the AN and AAA online, Careers in Anthropology DVD set, AND a complimentary booth at the Career Center (onsite job placement service), as well as entry into the Department Chairs Breakfast, a complimentary copy of the AAA AnthroGuide, a department subscription to AnthroNews, please visit: www.aaanet.org/membership/dsp.cfm.

 More Student Resources